zzpma/MeteoFlow/README.rst

 🛠 How to Run the Data Pipeline
 -------------------------------

-Use the CLI to extract weather data for any European city and year.
+Use the CLI to extract weather data for any city and year.

 **Extract + Load (to DB):**